d2s/Documentation/docs/Encrypted.md

 ## Encrypted backups utilizing RcloneOSX and RsyncOSX

-The setup below is just an example of setup utlizing my demo setup.
+The setup below is just an example of setup utlizing my demo of encrypted backups.

-In rclone, add a [encrypted](https://rclone.org/crypt/) remote.
-The remote encrypted catalog in rclone config is set to `/Volumes/Home/thomas/demoEncryptedrclone`.
-The cloudservice in rclone config is named `demoEncrypted`.
+In rclone, add an [crypt](https://rclone.org/crypt/) remote.
+The remote encrypted catalog in `rclone config` is set to `/Volumes/Home/thomas/demoEncryptedrclone`.
+The cloudservice in `rclone config` is named `demoEncrypted`.
 In RcloneOSX add source and backup location utilizing the encrypted remote.
 I have set up rclone to encrypt files, filenames and catalogs by using maximum encryption key length.
 I have set up RcloneOSX to do encrypted backups of my `demoEncryptedorg` catalog to a locale catalog `demoEncryptedrclone` by utilizing the encryption functionality  within rclone.

 ### How does it work

-RsyncOSX reads the configuration files for RcloneoSX.
+RsyncOSX reads the configuration files for RcloneOSX.
 Within RsyncOSX connect the backup task with RcloneOSX configuration.
 After connection is set up the task is named `combined`.
 Execution of a `combined` task first executes the rclone command and then the rsync command.
 RsyncOSX reads the RcloneOSX config and computes the rclone parameters before executing the rclone command and then the rsync command.

 Enable encrypted backups in RsyncOSX require three initial steps: